 On the north side of the Canal (the "mainland" side") are the more commercialized villages of Buzzards Bay and Bournedale, along with the lovely seaside village of Sagamore Beach.

-On the south side (the "on-Cape" side), the vibe is decidedly more rural in the villages of Gray Gables, Monument Beach, Pocasset and Cataumet.
+On the south side (the "Cape" side), the vibe is more laid-back in the villages of Gray Gables, Monument Beach, Pocasset and Cataumet.

 The Cape Cod Canal, the town's "centerpiece", is also the hub of activity in Bourne all year round.